AqwamCreates/DataPredict/docs/API/QuickSetups/DiagonalGaussianPolicy.md

 * rewardValue: The reward value added/subtracted from the current state (recommended value between -1 and 1, but can be larger than these values).

-* childModelNumber: The child model number to be selected from the parent model.
+* standardDeviationVector: The vector containing values of standard deviations.
+The number of columns must match the number of actions.

 #### Returns: